Pitchcott: Parish church

 The 12th-century Church of England parish church of Saint Giles has been deconsecrated and converted to a private house, but the churchyard remains in use.
 Pitchcott is now part of the ecclesiastical parish of Oving with Pitchcott, for which the parish church is All Saints' in Oving, 1 mi north-east of Pitchcott.

 The oldest part of St Giles' is the nave, which is probably 12th-century.
 The chancel was built in the first half of the 13th century, and its south wall retains its two original lancet windows.
 The more easterly of the two windows has a low sill forming a sedile.
 In the east jamb of the westerly window was a 13th-century stone book-rest.
 The priest's door on its south side of the chancel was inserted in about 1340.

 In the nave the present north doorway and the two south windows were inserted in the 15th century.
 The north doorway is now blocked.
 The west tower was added in the 15th century, and its upper stage was added or rebuilt in the 16th century.
 A datestone states that the south porch was built or rebuilt in 1662.
 The church was over-restored in 1864.
 The work included inserting two north windows in the nave to match the 15th-century south ones, and building a new chancel arch.
 The chancel east window has 19th-century stained glass.

 St Giles' has three bells in the tower and a sanctus bell.
 The second bell is inscribed "Sent Luke Apostel, 1590" and may have been cast by Robert III Newcombe and Bartholomew Atton of Buckingham.
 The other two bells were cast by the Chandler family of bell-founders of Drayton Parslow: the treble in 1686 by an unknown member of the family and the tenor by George Chandler in 1717.
 St Giles' had two silver communion services: a paten and small chalice dating from 1569, and an 1871 chalice with an 1884 paten.

-The ecclesiastical parish of St Giles was united with that of All Saints, Oving in 1902.
+The ecclesiastical parish of St Giles was united with that of All Saints', Oving in 1902.
 By the end of 1967 St Giles' had been deconsecrated and its fittings sold and dispersed.
 The stone book-rest in the chancel was removed to All Saints', Oving.
 St Giles' was then converted into a private house.
 It is a Grade II* listed building.

 John Womborn was parson of 'Pitchcote' in 1401.

 Economic history

 A datestone records that Manor Farmhouse was built in 1657.
-The house has been altered in the 18th century and subsequently, and now has an irregular L-shaped plan.
+The house was altered in the 18th century and, subsequently, now has an irregular L-shaped plan.
 Lower Farmhouse is a symmetrical building dating from about 1830.

-A few barn conversions were made in 2007.